wh-alice/mig_visualstudio/vs/data-tools/save-data-by-using-a-transaction.md

 ---
-title: "Save data by using a transaction | testtitle" ms.custom: "" ms.date: "10/18/2016"
+title: "Save data by using a transaction" ms.custom: "" ms.date: "10/18/2016"
 ms.prod: "visual-studio-dev14"